johanmazoyer/Asterix/source/create_my_testbed.rst

     pup_roman = OptSy.pupil(modelconfig, PupType = "RomanPup")

-Currently supported ``PupType`` are : "RoundPup", "CleanPlane" (empty pupil plane), "RomanPup", "RomanLyot".
+Currently supported ``PupType`` are : "RoundPup", "CleanPlane" (empty pupil plane), "RomanPup", "RomanLyot", "RomanPupTHD2", "RomanLyotTHD2".

 You can finally defined your own pupils from a .fits using the same keyword if you put a full path.
 In this case, it will assume the same size as entrance pupil define in the parameter file.